kbabkin/code-egress/README.md

 Report File combines results from CSV and Text processing

-- Report File contains single row for configured CSV file.
+- Report File contains single row for file matched to CSV configuration.
     - **Context** column shows few examples of guarded words.
     - **Allow** column can be set, for example, you may set **Allow=true** for **Context=No guarded words found**.
-- Columns not mentioned in CSV configuration are scanned as usual Text, and report contain line for each matched cell.
+- Columns not mentioned in CSV configuration are scanned as usual Text, and report contains a line for each matched cell.

 ### Example scenario